Skip to Content

 Common Defenses Against Manslaughter Charges

-- Self-Defense or Defense of Others: If you acted in order to protect yourself or someone else from immediate danger, your attorney may argue that your actions were legally justified.
+• Self-defense or defense of others: If you acted in order to protect yourself or someone else from immediate danger, your attorney may argue that your actions were legally justified.
+Defending your actions on the basis of protecting life is a recognized legal defense in many Oklahoma courtrooms.

 Contact Our Manslaughter Lawyer in Oklahoma Today

-Schedule a free and confidential case consultation with our Oklahoma manslaughter attorney by calling our office or submitting our online form today.
+Schedule a free and confidential case consultation with our Oklahoma manslaughter attorney by calling our office at (405) 544-2992 or submitting our online form today

 With decades of courtroom experience, John Hunsucker leads one of Oklahoma’s most respected criminal defense teams.
 As a former prosecutor and seasoned trial attorney, he brings unmatched insight and strategy to every case.
 John and his team prioritize continuing legal education and advanced training each year, ensuring they remain at the forefront of criminal defense not just across Oklahoma, but nationwide.